SEI-R-2-22/u1_hw_tic_tac_toe/readme.md

 ## Getting Started

 - Fork and clone this repository.
-- Run `npm install` to install dependencies.
+- Run `open index.html` to open your game in the browser.
-  - `npm start` - start BrowserSync server
   - `cmd + option + i` or `ctrl + shift + i` to **open your dev tools** in your browser.
 - You'll be working in the `index.html` file, `app.js` in the `js` folder, and `style.css` in the `css` folder.
 - Before you even start working with JavaScript, construct the gameboard.
 The gameboard page should include the 3x3 grid (of divs), and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.